Ten things to ditch this New Year

-The best card around at the moment is the Barclaycard 24-Month Platinum Visa which offers 0% on balance transfers for two whole years.
-The card comes with a 2.1% fee which is quite competitive at the moment but isn't the cheapest you can get.
+The best card around at the moment is the Barclaycard 30-Month Platinum Visa which offers 0% on balance transfers for two-and-a-half years.
+The card comes with a 2.89% fee which is quite competitive at the moment but isn't the cheapest you can get by any stretch.

 Shop around and use our credit card comparison centre for one with the right fee and timeframe for you.